Super Herbs of Ayurveda: The Healing Powers of India’s Most Revered Medicinal Plants

 Often we hear about the latest product or “superfood” that is going to take away all our ailments and give us long lasting vitality for the rest of our days.
 Perhaps we try it out, we wonder if we are receiving its benefits, and all too often we allow it to sit peacefully in the far corner of our cabinet never to be opened again!

-What I'm not going to be sharing with you is “quick fixes.”
+What I'm not going to be sharing with you is a “quick fix.”
 If you're looking for an instant solution to your challenges, this isn't for you.
 But if you're willing to dig a bit deeper and really work to make a substantive change for yourself, then keep on reading!

 For starters, we need to first clarify what makes up a super herb.
 It's not enough to classify an herb as “superb” without being specific as to what constitutes that classification.
 In order to do so in a complete way, we have to take a dive (or at least a dip) into the magnificent ocean of dravya guna, or in other words, the wisdom teachings of Ayurvedic herbology.

-The 4 Key Energetics of Every Super Herb
+The 4 Key Energetics of Every Super Herbs

 So for now, consider this.
 In Ayurveda, every super herb has four primary characteristics which make up its healing constitution.
 Every super herb has: